dittowords/cli/README.md

 Once you've successfully authenticated and a config file has been created, you’re ready to start fetching copy!
 You can set up the CLI in multiple directories by running `ditto-cli` and choosing an initial project to sync from.

+## API Keys

+The CLI will not prompt for an API key if a value is provided in the environment variable `DITTO_API_KEY`.

+If the `DITTO_API_KEY` environment variable is not set, then the CLI will attempt to parse a token from a file at the path `~/.config/ditto`.
+If this file does not exist or does not contain a valid API key, then the CLI will prompt for one.

+We don't recommend editing the file manually; if you need to remove a saved API key and put another one in its place, it's better to fully delete the file and then re-run the CLI so that a new key is prompted for.

 ## Commands

 ### `pull`